amaurits/CoveringMuslimsBook/content/news/lab-series/02-MPoMP/index.md

 - Middlebury
 date: "2019-01-01"
 draft: false
-excerpt: Brief blurb
+excerpt: The Media Portrayals of Minorities Project at Middlebury College uses digital sources to better understand depictions of minorities in the media.
+Our goal is to track and explain how and why media representations of groups shift over time, vary across place, or compare to one another.
 subtitle: ""
-title: The MPoMP lab at Middlebury College
+title: MPoMP lab at Middlebury College
 weight: 2
 ---